mimic-sussex/sema/assets/tutorial/01-basics/04-widgets/index.md

 The *Live Code Parser Output* provides feedback on your custom-language compilation.
 It will give parsing errors if your language has a syntax error.
 Otherwise it shows the abstract syntax tree that results from parsing your live code.

-## DSP Code generated
+## DSP Code Output

-The *DSP Code generated* widget shows the Maximilian Javascript DSP code which Sema generates when you evaluate of your live code.
-This DSP is injected into and run in the Sema audio engine.
+The *DSP Code Outpu* widget shows the code which Sema generates (Maximilian DSP Javascript) when you evaluate your live code.
+This DSP code is injected into and runs in the Sema audio engine.

 <!-- the Maximilian DSP -->